YaLTeR/hlkreedz/README.md

 searchmaps provides commands to search through the maps installed on the server, with an optional search term and pagination.
 For this version to work, you have to create an "allmaps.txt" file (in addons/amxmodx/configs) containing a map per line, with all the maps you want.
 You may want to create a script to dump all your maps directory into the file.
 It's planned to add a feature to this plugin that does the work for you.

+## speclist

+speclist provides a command to toggle a list of spectators watching you

-* TODO: explain all the available commands for admins and players
+TODO: explain all the available commands for admins and players